OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 Now you're getting somewhere: it's simply standard AES-ECB.
 Looks like the Base64 string stored in `arrby1` in `check_input` is a ciphertext.
 It is decrypted with 128bit AES, then compared with the user input.
 As a bonus task, try to decrypt the extracted ciphertext and find the secret value!

 A faster way to get the decrypted string is to add dynamic analysis.
-We'll revisit UnCrackable Level 1 later to show how (e.g. in the Debugging section), so don't delete the project yet!
+We'll revisit UnCrackable App for Android Level 1 later to show how (e.g. in the Debugging section), so don't delete the project yet!

 ##### Reviewing Disassembled Native Code